Three Principles of the People: Anti-imperialism

-Mínquán or Governance Rights
+Democracy (Mínquánzhǔyì)

 The framing of 'democracy' (民權主義 (Mínquán Zhǔyì, Principle of people's right)) in the Three Principles of the People differs from the typical Western view democracy, being based in Liang's interpretation of General will, which prioritizes the power of the group over individual freedoms.
 Sun viewed traditional Chinese society as too individualistic and stated that individual liberty must be broken down so that the Chinese people could pressed together, using the metaphor of adding cement to sand.